 Make the best homemade baba ganoush with this simple recipe made with a few ingredients.
 Also known as baba ghanouj, this healthy flavorful dip recipe is made with roasted eggplant, olive oil, tahini, lemon juice and garlic.

-Homemade baba ganoush is one of our favorite healthy snacks.
-It’s a versatile dish that tastes great with a variety of dishes.
-Serve it as a snack with homemade Pita Chips or serve it as an appetizer or side dish for dinner.
+Homemade dips are one of our favorite healthy snacks.
+This easy dip is a versatile dish that tastes great with a variety of meals.
+Serve it as a snack or serve it as an appetizer or side dish for dinner.
 The options are endless to enjoy this tasty Mediterranean spread packed with flavor!

 What is baba ganoush?